 Study in a specialized area of history not covered by regular course offerings.
 May be repeated once for credit provided topic is different.

-4341 Tudor-Stuart England
+4341 Tudor-Stuart Britain

-Prerequisite(s): Nine semester hours of history or consent of instructor.
+Prerequisite(s): Nine semester hours of history or consent of instructor; and upper-level standing.
+The history of Britain under the Tudor and Stuart dynasties.